MikeAvgeros/fitz-composer/README.md

 ### The website is compatible with most modern web browsers.
 For the best viewing experience, I recommend using Chrome, Firefox, Edge or Safari.
 I have also added suitable vendor prefixes on my transitions and animations for all the aforementioned browsers.

 ### The worst viewing experience is on Internet Explorer.
-I decided to not include any vendor prefixes for IE because it made a significant increase to my CSS size and I did not want to compromise on the loading speed and performance.
-I also know that most people, especially the target audience of this site do not use IE.
+I decided to not include any vendor prefixes for IE because as I am using grid on all the sections, it made a significant increase to my CSS size and I did not want to compromise on the loading speed and performance.
+I also researched and found out that most people, especially the target audience of this site do not use IE.

 ## Responsiveness